 Directors are appointed for renewable terms of three (3) years or such shorter periods (being no less than one (1) year).
-Pursuant to QatarEnergy's resolution no. 4 of 2021 passed on 3rd of March 2021, IQ Board of Directors was reconstituted in accordance with Article no. 22 of the Company's Articles of Association.
-Accordingly, seven (7) Directors were appointed by QatarEnergy with effect from 5th of March 2021 and one (1) Director was appointed by the General Retirement and Social Insurance Authority.
+Pursuant to QatarEnergy's resolution no. 4 of 2021 passed on 3rd of March 2021, IQ Board of Directors was reconstituted in accordance with Article no. 22 of the Company's Articles of Association for three years.
+Accordingly, seven (7) Directors were appointed by QatarEnergy with effect from 5th of March 2021 and one (1) Director was appointed by the General Retirement and Social Insurance Authority for the term 2021-2024.